dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 the preceding Mac OSX example.

-123

-Chapter 7 ■ Working With the Dialog MoDule

 The final text display property is the detail string.
 This is what is shown in the body of the dialog.
 Here is

 our showMessageBox code so far: